RedBlight/VariousGameMakerProjects/README.md

 # VariousGameMakerProjects

-Lots of little big Game Maker projects I did back in high school.
+Various little & big Game Maker projects I did back then in high school.

 ### 3D
 A fake 3D with 2D sprites stacked on top of each other.
 When they rotate, they also shift horizontally, appearing to have a 3D depth.